 When Hannah’s tumor recurred in her lung and she began chemotherapy in 2015, her doctor asked if we’d considered a wish.
 We hadn’t realized she qualified, but apparently she did – and had even after her original diagnosis and surgery in 2013.
 That was news to us.
 And when we mentioned the idea to Hannah, she thought it sounded ‘awkward’.
-Her social worker talked to her about it as well – the idea of a wish is something that helps get a lot of kids through tough treatment regimens.
-For Hannah though, it took a few months before she got comfortable enough with it to say yes and have the referral to Make-A-Wish Michigan made.
+Her social worker talked to her about it as well.
+The idea of a wish is something that helps get a lot of kids through tough treatment regimens.
+For Hannah, it took a few months before she got comfortable enough to say yes and have the referral made.

-When you are referred for a wish, you are assigned to a couple of ‘Wish Granters’ – these volunteers meet with the child and family to help the child determine what he/she wants for a wish and to work with the family on everything needed to get the wish granted.
+When you are referred for a wish, you are assigned to a couple of ‘Wish Granters’.
+These volunteers meet with the child and family to help determine what he/she wants and to work on everything needed to get the wish granted.
 There is also a Wish Coordinator – this is a staff person at MAW who actually does the paperwork to officially gets the wish approved and coordinates the logistics.

 There are a lot of different Harry Potter themed places to visit.
-She could have chosen Universal Studios in Orlando or Hollywood – we’d been to the Orlando one, but it was before the addition of the Diagon Alley portion of the park, which we know she wants to see.
-But the timing worked out well for what she ultimately chose – the new play, Harry Potter and the Cursed Child, had recently been announced and shows were starting that summer.
-We talked over the idea of being able to meet J. K. Rowling, but found out that she doesn’t do that kind of thing (I think she’d be completely swamped with requests if she did, so completely understand).
-At the time, the play was only on stage in London – so we put that down as Hannah’s first choice, and waited to hear if the wish would be granted.
+She could have chosen Universal Studios in Orlando or Hollywood.
+We’d been to the Orlando one, but it was before the addition of the Diagon Alley portion of the park, which we know she wants to see.
+But the timing worked out well for what she ultimately chose.
+The new play, Harry Potter and the Cursed Child, had recently been announced and shows were starting that summer.
+We talked over the idea of being able to meet J. K. Rowling, but found out that she doesn’t do that kind of thing.
+I think she’d be completely swamped with requests if she did, so completely understand.
+At the time, the play was only on stage in London, so we waited to hear if her Make-A-Wish trip would be granted.

 Now different MAW chapters have different requirements, as I’ve discovered from reading posts in various childhood cancer Facebook groups.
 Some chapters allow certain things or others.
 I can’t speak for any of the other chapters, but we’ve had nothing but a wonderful experience with the Michigan MAW chapter.
-They did everything they could to make Hannah’s wish experience an incredible one and to accommodate as much of what she wanted as possible.
+They did everything they could to make Hannah’s Make-A-Wish trip incredible and accommodate as much of what she wanted as possible.
 All five of us were able to travel together as a family – our first overseas vacation together.